'Supergirl' Showrunners Promise 'Better Days' Ahead for Supercorp

 “‘Stronger together.’
 And finally she’s not an outsider.
 She’s an integral part of the super friends,” Queller added.

+Obviously, we’ll see Kara back with her friends when “Supergirl” returns for the back half of its season in August.
+And when Kara and Lena — or Supercorp, as they’ve come to be known — do get a proper reunion, if what the showrunners say is true, the arguing will be done and things will be much different than they were before.

-Indeed, Lena’s proven that many times over.
-In the front half of this season alone, she built a device that could track Kara through the Phantom Zone (then recalibrated it to find Phantom Prime’s chrysalis), figured out that the Phantoms are essentially bloodhounds — thus setting a new plan to find Kara into motion — and made a yellow sun grenade that allowed Kara to regain her powers in the Phantom Zone and make it to the ship.
+Of course, that’s been apparent all season.
+In the front half of this season alone, Lena built a device that could track Kara through the Phantom Zone (then recalibrated it to find Phantom Prime’s chrysalis), figured out that the Phantoms are essentially bloodhounds — thus setting a new plan to find Kara into motion — and made a yellow sun grenade that allowed Kara to regain her powers in the Phantom Zone and make it to the ship.
 The possibilities for what she does next are essentially endless.

+Sadly, we didn’t get to see Kara’s (Melissa Benoist) reunion with Lena, or most of the Super Friends in the mid-season finale.
+When she and Zor-El (Jason Behr) made it to the ship, Kara ran straight into the arms of her sister.
+“I got you,” Alex reassured her before the episode cut to black.
+According to David Harewood, who plays J’onn J’onzz and also directed the episode, there was actually a group hug between Kara, Alex and J’onn, but that scene got cut.

 “Supergirl” returns for its final 13 episodes on Aug.
 24, 2021.

-Note: This article was updated to clarify when the interview took place.